rafipatel/Image-Super-Resolution-using-GANs/README.md

 5. [Acknowledgements](#acknowledgements)

 ### Introduction
 Super-resolution is a computer vision task that aims to improve the resolution of an image.
-The SRResNet model utilizes a deep neural network architecture to enhance the details and quality of low-resolution images.
+These models utilizes a deep neural network architecture to enhance the details and quality of low-resolution images.
 This implementation includes training and evaluation scripts, along with utilities for data loading, logging, and model checkpoints.

+**SRResNet (Super-Resolution Residual Network)**
+At the core of SRGAN lies the SRResNet, a deep residual network that forms the backbone of the generator.
+The SRResNet architecture is inspired by the ResNet architecture and is optimized for super-resolution tasks.
+It learns to map low-resolution images to high-resolution ones by capturing intricate details and features through multiple layers.

+**SRGAN ( Super-Resolution Generative Adversarial Network) Architecture** SRGAN combines the SRResNet with an adversarial network, consisting of a discriminator and a generator.
+The discriminator learns to differentiate between real high-resolution images and generated high-resolution images, while the generator aims to produce high-quality images that are indistinguishable from real ones.
+This adversarial training process encourages the generator to generate more realistic and visually pleasing high-resolution images.

 ### Training
 The training process involves optimizing the SRGAN and SRResNet model to generate high-quality images.
 You can customize various parameters such as batch size, learning rate, optimizer, and loss function in the configuration file.